 Total Loan Amount / Collateral (Security) Provided = Loan to Value Ratio

 Now to Polish Up your Financials for the Bank in Calxa

 Now you can do all these calculations separately in a spreadsheet or you can add these KPIs to your Calxa reports.
 There are just a few simple steps.

 First: Customise KPIs to Perform the Calculations

-Whilst Calxa does come with 14 default KPIs commonly used in business, you can also create your own KPIs to provide further detail and insights into the financial information that is being presented.
+Whilst Calxa does come with a set of default KPIs commonly used in business, you can also Create your own KPIs.
+These can provide further detail and insights into the financial information that is being presented.

 When creating KPIs for specific purposes, it always pays to use a naming convention so that they are all grouped together in a logical sequence.
 By simply using a sequenced alphanumeric description they will appear in the preferred order on your reports.

 In the case of the Leverage Ratio above, as mentioned earlier, this is a default KPI and is known as the Debt to Equity Ratio in Calxa.
-In this case, if you want this ratio to appear with the other banking ratios, simply create a new KPI with the new description and copy and paste the formula from the default KPI to your new customised KPI.
+In this case, if you want this ratio to appear with the other banking ratios, create a new KPI.
+Make sure to add the new description and copy and paste the formula from the default KPI to your new custom KPI.

-Second: Now add the Ratios to your Budget Reports
+Second: Now add the Ratios to your Calxa Budget Reports